How our brains lose us money

-Prior to the Global Financial Crisis, when stocks were expensive, everyone was piling in.
-After the crash, when they were cheap, they were selling (which is of course why stocks were cheap).
+Prior to the Global Financial Crisis, when shares were expensive, everyone was piling in.
+After the crash, when they were cheap, they were selling (which is of course why stocks (shares) were cheap).
 That pattern is repeated throughout history.
 As much as we might recognise it, somehow it never changes.

 It’s odd, when you think about it.
 In every other area of our lives we tend to buy more of something when prices fall and less when they rise.
 Why is investing - especially investing in the sharemarket - different?

 Research house Dalbar’s long-standing Quantitative Analysis of Investor Behavior research shows that investors continually fail to beat the market, a proposition supported by other studies, including The Behavior of Individual Investors by Brad Barber of the University of California and Trading is Hazardous to Your Wealth by Barber and Odean.

 None of this should surprise us.
 Ben Graham, known as the founder of modern investing, once said, “The investor’s chief problem – and even his worst enemy – is likely to be himself”.
 Behavioural economics, which applies psychological insights to human behaviour to explain economic decision-making, explains why that’s the case.

 Why investors fail to beat the index

 Since the 1960s, some of the best and brightest minds of our time, including William Goetzman, Robert Schiller, Ward Edwards, Amos Tversky and Daniel Kahneman, undertook research that revealed the irrationality in our decision making.
 This is the reason why so many investors fail to beat the index.